-The following information should be read in conjunction with the Financial Statements, including the notes thereto, included elsewhere in this Form 10-QSB, and the Management's Discussion and Analysis of Financial Condition and Results of Operations included in our 2005 Annual Report on Form 10-KSB/A filed with the Securities and Exchange Commission on March 23, 2006.
+The following information should be read in conjunction with the Financial Statements, including the notes thereto, included elsewhere in this Form 10-QSB.
 This discussion contains certain forward-looking statements that involve risks and uncertainties.
 Our actual results and the timing of certain events could differ materially from those discussed in these forward-looking statements as a result of certain factors, including, but not limited to, those set forth herein and elsewhere in this Form 10-QSB.